 Prior to joining CCA in 2013, Dr. Ajayi was an attending physician at BMC’s Department of Family Medicine where she was awarded the Department’s Faculty Teaching Award in 2013, and a clinical instructor at Boston University’s School of Public Health.

 Dr. Ajayi received her undergraduate degree from Stanford University; an MPhil from the University of Cambridge; and her medical degree, with Distinction in Clinical Practice, from King’s College London School of Medicine.

 It’s about having a system and team in place that allows physicians to act on the information patients provide.

 Article by Iyah K. Romm, John Loughnane, Matthew Goudreau & Toyin Ajayi

 Mobile integrated health, a disruptive home-based delivery model, repurposes existing resources and addresses critical care gaps for high-risk, high-cost populations.

 Creating an environment that engenders trust is critical, but is it measurable?

 How do we align our goals for patient engagement with even the most complex, difficult patients?

-Article by Maria C. Raven, Iyah Romm & Toyin Ajayi
+Article by Maria C. Raven, Iyah K. Romm & Toyin Ajayi

 Policymakers see programs for complex patient populations as a way to bend the health care cost curve, but are reduced health care utilization and costs the right measures of success?